PhD, MA, BA (Hons)

-Moussa has extensive experience researching, designing and facilitating courses and workshops on intercultural communication; intercultural conflict resolution; welcoming diversity and creating inclusive workplaces; human rights and social justice and anti-oppression education; anti-racism training; immigrants and refugee integration; etc. Moussa’s PhD research focused on the intersections of human rights, critical race theory, Anti-racism education, Islamophobia and discourses of equity, diversity and inclusion.
-His MA was in human security & peacebuilding (RRU) and BA (Hons) in conflict resolution and peace studies (Kwazulu Natal University).
+He has extensive experience researching, designing and facilitating courses and workshops on intercultural communication; intercultural conflict resolution; welcoming diversity and creating inclusive workplaces; human rights, social justice and anti-oppression education; anti-racism training; and immigrants and refugee integration.
+Moussa’s PhD research focused on the intersections of human rights, critical race theory, anti-racism education, Islamophobia and discourses of equity, diversity and inclusion.
+His MA is in human security and peacebuilding (RRU) and his BA (Hons) is in conflict resolution and peace studies (Kwazulu Natal University).

-Moussa is currently the co-chair of Resilience BC (an anti-racism advisory committee and strategic planning Hub by the BC government) and advisor on the academic and practitioner advisory committee for the Simon Fraser University's Migrant Systems Change Leadership Certificate program.
-Moussa is also a former advisor to the National Table of Community Cooperation in Francophone immigration, former president of the francophone society of Victoria and board director for the BC Francophone Federation.
+Moussa is currently the co-chair of Resilience BC (an anti-racism advisory committee and strategic planning hub by the BC government) and an advisor on the academic and practitioner advisory committee for Simon Fraser University's Migrant Systems Change Leadership Certificate program.
+He is also a former advisor to the National Table of Community Cooperation in Francophone Immigration, former president of the francophone society of Victoria, and board director for the BC Francophone Federation.

 Learn more about Moussa in the article "Social Change Depends on Ubuntu"